josephmisiti/awesome-machine-learning/README.md

 * [dockerface](https://github.com/natanielruiz/dockerface) - Easy to install and use deep learning Faster R-CNN face detection for images and video in a docker container.
 * [Detectron](https://github.com/facebookresearch/Detectron) - FAIR's software system that implements state-of-the-art object detection algorithms, including Mask R-CNN.
 It is written in Python and powered by the Caffe2 deep learning framework.
 * [albumentations](https://github.com/albu/albumentations) - А fast and framework agnostic image augmentation library that implements a diverse set of augmentation techniques.
 Supports classification, segmentation, detection out of the box.
 Was used to win a number of Deep Learning competitions at Kaggle, Topcoder and those that were a part of the CVPR workshops.
+* [pytessarct](https://github.com/madmaze/pytesseract)-Python-tesseract is an optical character recognition (OCR) tool for python.
+That is, it will recognize and "read" the text embedded in images.Python-tesseract is a wrapper for <a href="https://github.com/tesseract-ocr/tesseract">Google's Tesseract-OCR Engine</a>.
 <a name="python-nlp"></a>
 #### Natural Language Processing